 Vineyard

 Not so long ago, the South Gippsland region along Australia’s south-east coast represented brave new territory for Pinot Noir grape growers.
-It is now acknowledged as one of the country’s leading Pinot Noir-producing regions.
+It is now acknowledged as one of the country’s leading Pinot Noir-producing regions, with Bellvale’s own vineyard rated as one of the top two for the region.
 Awards

 “You get a combination of warm days and cool evenings because of the south-westerly flow off the Southern Ocean, which is beneficial to the ripening process,” says John Ellis, principal winemaker and viticulturalist.